Sukat · 100 KB

 Will my photo still look good at 100 KB?

 For most photos, yes — 100 KB is large enough to hold a 1200–1500 pixel WebP or JPEG at high quality with no visible artefacts.
-Faces, product shots, and landscapes all compress cleanly into 100 KB.
+Faces, product shots, and landscapes all compress cleanly.
 For very busy images (crowds, foliage at full resolution), Sukat may downscale dimensions slightly to fit.

 Should I pick JPEG or WebP for a 100 KB target?